Toward a Common Understanding of Cryptographic Agility -- A Systematic Review: Results

 \subsubsection{Publication Year}

-We first provide an overview of the frequency of publications in recent years.
-As can be seen in Figure~\ref{p:years}, the number of publications has almost doubled since 2017 compared to previous years.
-There was a particular peak in 2021 with eleven publications, followed by 2023 with seven.
-This trend illustrates a significant increase in interest for discussing the term cryptographic agility.
+As Table~\ref{t:descriptive_stats} shows, the number of publications has almost doubled since 2017 compared to previous years.
+There was a particular peak in 2021 with eleven publications, followed by 2025 with six.
+This trend illustrates a significant increase in interest in discussions of the term cryptographic agility.